meetings/gearsloth/README.md

 ### Controller

-TODO: Documentation for developing controllers!

-Controllers encapsulate a specific task retry strategy which governs when and how a failing task is retried/failed.
-Controllers publish a gearman function which is called by the runner on task expiry time.
-Gearslothd daemon implements a default controller but users can implement custom controllers with custom retry strategies and choose the controller they want to use on runtime by specifying the controller gearman function name and a controller-specific configuration object when submitting a delayed task.
+Controller receives expiring tasks from runner and forwards them to the destination worker.
+Controller monitors the task's execution and ejects the task from the system through the ejector component.
+Controller is free to choose how to retry an unresponsive or failing task.
+Controller publishes a gearman function which is called by the runner on task expiry time.
+Gearslothd daemon implements a default controller but users can implement custom controllers with custom retry strategies and choose the controller they want to use on runtime by specifying the controller gearman function name.
+Runner sends the task to a gearman function specified by task field `.controller`.
+If the field doesn't exist, a preconfigured controller is used.
+By default `retryController` gearman function is used.

 Custom controllers must expose a gearman function that accepts a task object that contains the name of the function that controller is expected to call and a payload.
-The task object also contains an id that needs to be passed on to the ejector component when the task has completed.
+The task object also contains an id that needs to be passed on unchanged to the ejector component when the task has completed.
+Controller can also use any user-specified extra fields on the task object.

 In a nutshell, a controller does the following: